Engin-Boot/pong-stage-sanjeev-nnn/Stage0/settings.md

 ## Feature

-This module allows the player to set the configurations for ball, paddle and velocity.
+This module allows the player to set the configurations for ball, paddle, velocity and difficulty level.

 ## Acceptance Criteria